 IRTA, www.irta.com, was founded on August 31, 1979 to foster the common interests of the commercial barter industry in the United States and worldwide, and to uphold high standards of ethical business practice.
 IRTA works with all sectors of the barter industry to preserve, protect and enhance the industry.
 IRTA also interfaces with governmental agencies, the media and the public to promote the numerous benefits of barter systems as an important component for economic development.
 IRTA conducts research into contracts, securities and tax laws and accounting principles applicable to the retail barter, corporate barter. complementary currency systems and counter trade organizations.

 Through its subsidiary, Universal Currency Clearinghouse, Inc. (UC), IRTA provides the most robust and successful global inter-exchange trading platform in the world.
 UC was created in 1997 and continues to set trading records on a regular basis.
-In 2015 UC co-developed its own proprietary software with BPS Technologies – the software was launched in August of 2015 and has significantly contributed to the growth and success of UC.
+In 2019 UC set an all-time annual trading record by doing over 14.5 million dollars of inter-exchange trading between its members.

 IRTA also provides a consumer protection program via its Ethics Complaint and resolution process, which is available to both IRTA members and non-IRTA members alike.